-Receipt of Gifts, Hospitality, Entertainment and Other Services
+Receipt of Gifts, Hospitality, Entertainment and Other Services prospective suppliers.

-Trustees, local governors and members of staff involved in making buying decisions do not accept excessive, frequent or regular gifts, hospitality, entertainment or other services from existing or prospective suppliers.
 When considering whether to accept such offers, they consider whether they could affect their independence or cause concern that they might affect their independence.
 The academy/UTC maintains a register of gifts and favours offered and whether these were accepted or rejected.
 Trustees, Local Governors and members of staff are required to inform the Trust of such offers as they arise.
-The register is compiled and maintained by the relevant Finance Officer in each school.
+The register is compiled and maintained by the relevant Finance Officer in each academy/UTC.